Now is the time to consider 2020's key digital marketing trends and how you can apply them to your marketing strategy

 Mapping the most effective AI technologies for marketing across the customer lifecycle

 AI technology is a hot topic in marketing at the moment, but AI is a broad term covering a wide range of different technologies.
 Artificial intelligence means any technology that seeks to mimic human intelligence, which covers a huge range of capabilities such as voice and image recognition, machine learning techniques and semantic search.
 Marketers like to wax lyrical about the latest exciting technologies and bang on about AI for image recognition, speech recognition, preventing data leaks, or even targeting drones at remote communities.
-All well and good.
-But how are marketers supposed to do anything with that information?
-It's just hype, you can't implement it.
+This is all well and good, but how are marketers supposed to do anything with that information?
+If it's just hype, you can't implement it.

 See the latest email marketing and automation statistics to help benchmark your current performance and plan improvements

 We've recently updated our State of email marketing report, Email Marketing and Marketing Automation Excellence report 2018, in partnership with GetResponse.
 This year's report shares some interesting findings from an analysis based on over 500 respondents working in a senior position across B2C, B2B or both.

 Use our findings to help benchmark your current performance and map digital improvements.
 Throughout the report, we highlight the features businesses should try and start implementing straight away, whilst exploring how current marketing automation is used in the industry.
 The report covers a range email marketing and automation results, challenges and use of features, including:

 Read our summary below, or download the full report today, for free.

 Chart of the Day: Looking to increase sales?
 Abandon Cart programs could be just what you need

 The opportunities Marketing Automation provides your business is immense.
 I've always found that it is more difficult to decide which sequences to launch first as there are so many.
 I went back and counted the number of automation's ideas, in our 'for prioritization' queue and found we had over 30, which is crazy.